 - Incorporate monitoring changes into your incident management plan – When an incident occurs, review your monitors to see if they should be changed in response to the incident.
 This could provide early detection the next time the same incident happens.

-Using these five steps, any shop can set up an efficient and effective IBM i system monitoring system.
+Using these steps, any shop can set up an efficient and effective IBM i system monitoring system.
 Feel free to contact us at DRVTech if you’d like to further discuss how to get started with IBM i system monitoring.

 From small businesses to Fortune 500 companies, our clients in multiple industries get a good night’s sleep knowing our MessageFlex solution is on the job.